benhanna99/matrix_docs/content/docs/intro/introduction.md

 2. etc etc etc

-## Rules

-1. Keep it short and to the Point

-2. If you want to give deeper explanations use the Blog -see the example

-4. etc etc etc

-5. etc etc

 ## To Dos / Change Requests

 1. We need Better Tagging for Search - Search is only finding titles on the left, not on the right menu.